 The town lots were in the area bound by The Esplanade, Anderson, Munday and Bell streets.
 The suburban lots were to the north (up to Darian Road) and west of Taylor Park to the Surf Coast Highway.

-It was not until after the sales in 1886 that more people took the opportunity to purchase land.
+It was not until after the second advertising of land for sale in 1886 that more people took the opportunity to purchase land.
 While it is uncertain when roads were named, by mid 1920s street names began to appear in the South Barwon Rate Book and on early maps.

 The first land sales of the Puebla township took place in 1886.

 The initial subdivision of the area in 1866, subdivided Spring Creek to create the township of Puebla.
 This area stretched, north-south, from Anderson Street to Bell Street; east-west, from The Esplanade to Torquay Road.